 - Seeds: Did you know that you can get beads made of seeds?

 - Metal: You can mix all sorts of metal beads to create an attractive design.

-- Swarovki Crystals: These are perfect for a glam look on the golf course!
+- Swarovski Crystals: These are perfect for a glam look on the golf course!

 Mix it up!
 Use wood and seeds or metal and glass—there is no limitation on the type of beads you can use.
-As long as the beads are large enough and you have made it well, it should last for ages.
+As long as the beads are large enough and you have made them well, they should last for ages.
 The counter makes a lovely personal gift for a golf player!

 © 2014 Lavender Jade